There are essentially two styles of beach volleyball teams.

 This brings me to our next Strategy Specialist: Karissa Cook.

 Karissa has participated in about every form of volleyball – indoor player, full-time blocker, split blocker, and beach coach.
 Originally from Santa Cruz, Karissa first played as a setter for the Stanford indoor team (she’s super smart, hence the Stanford degree and machine-building she likes to do for fun).
 After graduating, Karissa played a fifth year at the University of Hawaii.
 At UH, she earned All-American honors and made it to the National Championship.
 From 2015 to 2018, Cook was the assistant coach for the beach volleyball team at Stanford before moving to LA to pursue competing on the AVP tour full time.

 Karissa won her first AVP tournament last year in Austin, split-blocking with partner Jace Pardon.
 The two later went on to win the USA’s first gold medal in beach volleyball at the Pan American Games in Lima, Peru.
-You’ll be able to see their split blocking strategy at the Champions Cup Series in a couple of weeks.
-But first, let’s learn a little more about it.
+You saw their split blocking strategy at the Champions Cup Series, let’s learn a little more about it.